-Modern Day Storybrooke: The episode begins with Neal’s funeral, unfortunately the most important person to him, Rumple isn’t an attendee as he’s still controlled by the Wicked Witch.
+Present-Day Storybrooke: The episode begins with Neal’s funeral, unfortunately, the most important person to him, Rumple isn’t an attendee as he’s still controlled by the Wicked Witch.
 And as if the funeral wasn’t heartbreaking enough, his absence made it even worse.
-They each took turns to toss dirt onto the coffin, beginning with Hook and ending with Emma.
-Zelena then interrupts the wake at Grannie’s diner, drops the bomb about being Regina’s sister and proposes a duel with her on Main Street.
+They each took turns tossing dirt onto the coffin, beginning with Hook and ending with Emma.
+Zelena then interrupts the wake at Granny’s diner, drops the bomb about being Regina’s sister, and proposes a duel with her on Main Street.

-The battle scene, was entirely phenomenal to watch and the best part of it, the symbolic representation of their gloves.
-Zelena’s was green because this new curse and everything she’s done has been driven from envy, and Regina’s were red thus signifying that her first curse and everything she’s done has been from the loss of love, something she valued above all things.
-Eduardo Castro’s pieces are not only breathtakingly beautiful, but brilliantly vital especially in scenes like this.
+The battle scene was entirely phenomenal to watch, and the best part of it was the symbolic representation of their gloves.
+Zelena’s was green because this new curse and everything she’s done has been driven from envy, and Regina’s was red thus signifying that her first curse and everything she’s done has been from the loss of love, something she valued above all things.
+Eduardo Castro’s pieces are not only breathtakingly beautiful but vital, especially in scenes like this.

 It’s also necessary to point out that the way Emma stood up to Zelena was spectacular.
 She’s accepted the fact that she’s the savior and she wears it as a crown with such grace and strength it’s always inspiring.
-Don’t miss with our heroine, greenie.
+Don’t mess with our heroine, Greenie.
 She’ll get you in the end.

 Prior to going into battle with the Wicked Witch, Belle tries to see if she could get through to Rumple without his dagger.
 From the moment she calls his name, there was such pain in his response that it instantly broke our hearts because we were certain the outcome wasn’t going to be good.
 Even controlled by the Wicked Witch, the unconditional love within them was felt by their quick interaction and longing glares out on Main Street.
 It’s always these subtle moments in which Robert Carlyle is able to say a great amount with very little or no words.

-There’s never a time where Colin O’Donoghue’s acting choices don’t leave us in awe, but there was something particularly impeccable about the way he delivered the scenes with Henry.
-O’Donoghue exposed Hook’s incandescent happiness about being helpful to Henry, while depicting the fact that in doing so, he’s not only treasuring Neal’s memory but grieving at the same time.
-And there was a painfully evident moment where Hook was undoubtedly remorseful over the fact that he’s standing her with Bae’s son when he’s gone.
-In last week’s episode we learned how truly sorry he is that a woman came in between them, and those emotions were yet again evident in tonight’s episode.
+There’s never a time when Colin O’Donoghue’s acting choices don’t leave us in awe, but there was something particularly impeccable about the way he delivered the scenes with Henry.
+O’Donoghue exposed Hook’s incandescent happiness about being helpful to Henry while depicting the fact that in doing so, he’s not only treasuring Neal’s memory but grieving at the same time.
+And there was a painfully evident moment where Hook was undoubtedly remorseful over the fact that he’s standing here with Bae’s son when he’s gone.
+In last week’s episode, we learned how truly sorry he is that a woman came in between them, and those emotions were yet again evident in tonight’s episode.
 O’Donoghue broke hearts as his expressions said all these things masterfully.

 When it comes to outstanding writing and dropping noted lines, Horowitz and Kitsis are incomparable.
 From Rumple’s ‘ding dong’ to Regina’s ‘I think I’d remember if my mother told me she had a lovechild from a scarecrow’.

-The episode reminded viewers of what’s most beautiful when in the world of Once Upon A Time, and it’s teamwork – working together as a family for the greater good.
-With the Charmings + Tink fighting alongside Regina and Belle to help in all ways they can, to Robin and Regina, and Hook and Henry.
-The episode showed just how important it is to have people who care by your side.
+The episode reminded viewers of what’s best in the world of Once Upon A Time, and it’s teamwork – working together as a family for the greater good.